-Since its establishment, the trade promotion activities of the ASEAN-Japan Centre had focused on introducing potential products from the ASEAN Member States to Japan by mainly organizing trade exhibitions with business meetings.
-In FY2016, the Centre has abolished such exhibitions, and intensified its efforts on promoting exports from the ASEAN Member States to Japan through the following research-oriented and capacity-building activities.
+Since its establishment, the trade promotion activities of the ASEAN-Japan Centre until recently focused on introducing potential products from the ASEAN Member States to Japan by organizing trade exhibitions with business meetings.
+In FY2016, the Centre expanded its scope and intensified its efforts on promoting exports from the ASEAN Member States to Japan through research and policy-oriented and capacity-building activities.

-2. New forms of trade between ASEAN and Japan
+New Forms of Trade between ASEAN and Japan

-Non-equity it y modes (NEM) of trade are becoming a new trend in global trade .
-As this type of operation by firms intensifies regional integration, the Centre promotes this new form of trade by measuring its scale, understanding the phenomenon and providing policy suggestions on how to maximize benefits and minimize risks with NEM operation between the ASEAN Member States and Japan.
+Non-equity modes (NEM) of trade are becoming a new trend in global trade .
+As this type of operation by firms intensifies regional integration, the Centre promotes this new form of trade by measuring its scale, understanding the phenomenon and providing policy suggestions on how to maximize benefits from and minimize risks with NEM of operation between the ASEAN Member States and Japan.

-This is a multi-year regional program started in FY2016.
-A series of seminars on NEM will be held in FY2017 where the ASEAN Member States discuss not only findings about and policy recommendations on N EM today in respective member states but also the methodology to collect data on NEM.
-The focused NEM modes are international subcontracting, international franchising and licensing.
+This is a multi-year regional project started in FY2016.
+Following work on the Philippines, Myanmar, and Vietnam in previous years, studies for Lao PDR, Thailand, Cambodia, and Malaysia are being undertaken in FY2018.
+A series of country seminars on NEM will be held where the ASEAN Member States will discuss not only findings and policy recommendations on NEM today in respective member states, but also the methodology to collect data on NEM.
+The focused NEM modes are international subcontracting, international franchising, contract farming and licensing.

-Through a total of 10 country papers, and 10 seminars on NEM over three years (planned), the latest NEM-related issues will identified, and the outputs and results will be shared by all stakeholders, resulting in increasing awareness towards NEM and formulating appropriate policies on NEM in trade.
+Through a total of 10 country papers, and 10 seminars on NEM, the latest NEM-related issues will be identified, and the outputs and results will be shared by all stakeholders, resulting in increasing awareness towards NEM and formulating appropriate policies on NEM in trade.

-This is a program to support CLMV (Cambodia, Lao PDR, Myanmar and Vietnam) countries to increase their export capacity by strengthening product development, information sharing and know-how and knowledge-building on export business to Japan.
+This is a four-year regional project launched in FY2016 to support private sectors in CLMV (Cambodia, Lao PDR, Myanmar and Vietnam) countries to increase their export capacity by strengthening product development and knowledge-building on export business to Japan.
 It also aims to address the key issues CLMV countries are facing by sharing experiences on the successful export cases among the participants.